UK Govt Promises More Virus Tests As Death Toll Jumps - UrduPoint

 Prime Minister Boris Johnson, Health Secretary Matt Hancock and the heir to the throne, Prince Charles, have all tested positive for COVID-19.

-Among the victims in Britain was a 13-year-old boy, whose family said had not displayed any other health condition.

-Relatives of Ismail Mohamed Abdulwahab on Wednesday paid tribute to the "gentle and kind" teenager, and urged the wider public to "stay at home" to save lives.
+The youngest victim was just 13.
+Ismail Mohamed Abdulwahab's family on Wednesday paid tribute to the "gentle and kind" teenager, who they said had no underlying health issues.

-- Kit shortages - The health ministry said more than 10,000 tests for coronavirus were carried out on Tuesday in England, although it had capacity for almost 13,000.
+Officials have said they expect a surge in cases in the coming days, but hope the effects of a nationwide lockdown introduced on March 23 will then start to show.

+But questions are growing about how long Britons will be asked to stay at home, amid a lack of mass testing.

+At the government's daily press briefing, business Secretary Alok Sharma said increasing capacity was the "top priority".

-Johnson's spokesman on Wednesday said more than 2,000 staff in the state-run National Health Service (NHS) had been tested, adding: "We're very clear that we want more testing carried out."
-Senior government minister Michael Gove has said the response had been hampered by a lack of "chemical reagents" needed for tests kits.
+Earlier, a spokesman for Johnson said more than 2,000 staff in the state-run National Health Service (NHS) had been tested so far.

+Government minister Michael Gove has said the response had been hampered by a lack of "chemical reagents" needed for tests.

 But the UK chemical industry has rejected the claim while the main opposition Labour party said the government needed to explain why there was such a difference with other countries.